Mary Manning (writer): Biography

-Mary's death occurred on 27 June in the year of 1999; at the age of 93 years old.
-Her death place was at the Mt Auburn hospital located in Cambridge, Massachusetts.
+Manning died on 27 June 1999, at the age of 93 years old.
+She died at Mt.
+Auburn Hospital in Cambridge, Massachusetts.

 Ireland's two waves of silent film

-From 1914 to 1926, Ireland experienced a surge of new film styles being produced, consisting of historical melodramas and romantic comedies.
-Following this, 1930 to 1935 birthed a second wave of industry produced silent films that were intended to be less cliche compared to the first wave.
-The films produced under the second wave were much more experimental and dealt less with the commercial appeals of the first wave.
-There's minimal information on how Manning specifically contributed to the second wave, however, it is stated that she played an important role producing five out of the six films to come out of that wave.
+From 1914 to 1926, Ireland had numerous new films being produced, largely in the genres of historical melodramas and romantic comedies.
+Following this, the period of 1930 to 1935 was when a second wave of silent films were produced that were intended to be less cliched.
+The films were more experimental and dealt less with the commercial appeals of the first wave.

+There's minimal information on how Manning contributed to the second wave, but she was said to have a role in producing five of the six films released during that period.

-Prior to her career as a writer and filmmaker, Mary Manning worked as a film critic throughout the 1920s and 30s.
-She worked as a film critic for the Irish Statesman for a year during that time until it went out of business.
+Prior to her career as a writer and filmmaker, Mary Manning worked as a film critic throughout the 1920s and '30s.
+She worked as a film critic for the Irish Statesman for a year until it went out of business.
 She was known to disapprove of Hollywood's "unimaginable stories and its stereotypical portrayal of Ireland and the Irish".